lightningdevkit/lightningdevkit.org/docs/build_node.md

 * [Setup](#setup) covers everything you need to do to set up LDK on startup.
 * [Running LDK](#running-ldk) covers everything you need to do while LDK is running to keep it operational.
 * [Using LDK](#using-ldk) covers most lightning operations you'll want to use, such as opening a channel.
-Sending and receiving payments are supported but not yet a part of this guide.

 Note that LDK does not assume that safe shutdown is available, so there is no shutdown checklist.